gongbozhang-pku/Quantile-Optimization/README.md

 The function `\quantile_codes\5.3\quad2.m` is a function to solve quadratic programming.
 * `\quantile_codes\5.4`, contains codes for numerical experiments in Hu et al. (2022, §5.4).
 The function `\quantile_codes\5.4\QG3.m` is a compared policy from Kibzun and Matveev (2012).
-The function `\quantile_codes\5.4\BIC1.m` is a function to solve Bayesian information criterion (BIC) value of the diffusion model for the real data experiment in HU et al. (2022, Appendix).
+The function `\quantile_codes\5.4\BIC1.m` is a function to solve Bayesian information criterion (BIC) value of the diffusion model for the real data experiment in HU et al. (2022, Appendix H.2).
-The function `\quantile_codes\5.4\BIC2.m` is a function to solve Bayesian information criterion (BIC) value of the jump-diffusion model for the real data experiment in HU et al. (2022, Appendix).
+The function `\quantile_codes\5.4\BIC2.m` is a function to solve Bayesian information criterion (BIC) value of the jump-diffusion model for the real data experiment in HU et al. (2022, Appendix H.2).

 ## 2 Installation